Difegue/LANraragi/tools/Documentation/for-regular-users/index/README.md

 As LRR is a server app first and foremost, its setup is a bit more complex than your usual Desktop application.
 Therefore, for unexperienced users, I recommend using a **container/VM** install like Docker or Vagrant.
 They're clean, easy to update, and automatically built/tested.

+**Vagrant** is easier to install and start up, if you're only looking to use the app on your local machine.

+{% page-ref page="vagrant.md" %}

+**Docker** works out of the box in Windows 10, macOS and Linux.
+If you're running an older version of Windows, you can manage using the [Legacy Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/), but I recommend you use Vagrant instead.

 {% page-ref page="docker.md" %}

-{% page-ref page="vagrant.md" %}

 ### Installing from source on Unix systems